openedx/edx-documentation/en_us/video/source/video_uploads.rst

 * :ref:`Monitor Video Processing`

-The result of video processing is additional file formats that are transferred to multiple hosting services (YouTube CMS and Amazon AWS), ready for students to access.
+The result of video processing is additional file formats that are transferred to multiple hosting services (YouTube CMS and Amazon AWS), ready for learners to access.

 .. _Specifications for Successful Video Files: